Commencement Day

 Andy Samuel

 Small part.
-He's basically a background kid in this film, without anything too specific to do.
-He's one of the three boys that take a ride on Ernie's merry-go-round.
+He sits behind Mary in class, and is also one of the three boys that take a ride on Ernie's merry-go-round.

 girl 021